Extended Line Command Modifiers

 For example, entering a D\ on line 3 would request deletion of lines 1 through 3.
 Entering a C/ on line 1 would select the entire file as the range to be used for whatever Primary command was entered.

 Note: Be careful using the D line command with forward or backward modifiers.
 If you were to place D/ on line 1 of a file and press Enter, every line of the file will be deleted.
 There are no safeguards, and no "are you sure" messages to prevent you from doing this by accident.
 If you did issue a D/ on line 1 and didn't mean to, you can either (a) immediately issue an UNDO command, or (b) issue a CANCEL command to get out of the edit session without saving the (now zero-length) file.
 Bear in mind that if you issue a CANCEL command, you will lose all changes you have made to your file that were done after the last time the file was saved.
-Because the UNDO action may be more helpful than the CANCEL action, be sure you have issued an appropriate SETUNDO command to enable the UNDO command to work as you need it to.
-The SETUNDO status is defined in the Profile and is specific to each file type.
+Because the UNDO action may be more helpful than the CANCEL action, be sure you have issued set an appropriate UNDO levels in OPTIONS -> General to enable the UNDO command to work as you need it to.

 For R and TR line commands with / or \ modifiers, SPFLite converts these to an "equivalent block form" of RR and TRR, and has nothing to do with repetition factors or line lengths.
 See the R / RR - Repeat Lines and TR / TRR - Trim Trailing Blanks commands for more information.